codeigniter4/CodeIgniter4/user_guide_src/source/testing/debugging.rst

 ====================

 The toolbar is enabled by default in any environment *except* production.
-It will be shown whenever the constant CI_DEBUG is defined and it's value is positive.
-This is defined in the boot files (i.e.
+It will be shown whenever the constant CI_DEBUG is defined and its value is truthy.
+This is defined in the boot files (e.g.
 **app/Config/Boot/development.php**) and can be modified there to determine what environments it shows itself in.